 Type II - Fusion of one or two vertebrae

 Type III - Presence of thoracic and lumbar spine anomalies in association with type I or type II Klippel-Feil syndrome

 Since the original description, other classification systems have been advocated to describe the anomalies, predict the potential problems, and guide treatment decisions.

 Type III - Multiple, contiguous fused segments

-Gray et al described 462 patients with Klippel-Feil syndrome who had low hairline, short neck, and decreased range of motion (ROM).
-They found that the level of fusion did not greatly affect the incidence of neurologic symptoms.
+Gray et al described 462 patients with Klippel-Feil syndrome and found that the level of fusion did not greatly affect the incidence of neurologic symptoms.
 The most frequent level they identified was a defect of the occiput to C1, C2, and C3.
 These produced the most symptoms; lesions below C3 and 4 were slightly less likely to cause symptoms.
 Twenty-seven percent of symptoms occurred in the first decade.